-This course covers the history and principles of graphic design from the invention of writing through the digital revolution.
-Topics include such areas as Postmodern Design, Multicultural Design, and Corporate Design Systems, along with such elements and principles of design.
-An in-depth survey course, it will emphasize stylistic progressions, artistic techniques, design innovations, and mechanical inventions.
+Covers the history and principles of graphic design from analog art through the digital revolution.
+The elements and principles of design will be used to study stylistic progressions, artistic techniques, design innovations, and mechanical inventions.
 Material will be presented through a combination of illustrated lectures and discussions.